 Our ecological public charity concentrates on

-ExcessAccess.org is our FREE, online, mobile-friendly, database available to everyone!
+ExcessAccess.org is our free, online, mobile-friendly, database available to everyone.
 It automatically links business, nonprofit, and household item and material donations with the wish lists of nearby recipients who can pick up or accept drop-offs.
-Now, divided into 10 departments which allow for better sorting and faster matching.
+It is now divided into 10 departments which allows for better sorting and faster matching.
 There are also opportunities to post green jobs like repairs and delivery as well as volunteer needs and funding.
 This program serves the USA, Canada and beyond.

-Everyday, thousands of tons of garbage end up in landfills.
-ExcessAccess.org makes finding takers easier in order to put these materials to better use and extend the lives of second hand goods.
+Every day, thousands of tons of garbage ends up in landfills.
+ExcessAccess.org makes it easier to put these materials to better use and extend the lives of second hand goods.

-Besides furniture and other goods, ExcessAccess.org quickly became THE place for people donating waste fiber clippings for our Clean Wave program that accepts hair, fur, fleece donations to combat oil pollution.
+Besides furniture and other goods, ExcessAccess.org quickly became the place for people donating waste fiber clippings for our Clean Wave program that accepts hair, fur and fleece donations to combat oil pollution.
 Together ExcessAccess.org and Clean Wave received a lot of press during the Cosco Busan San Francisco Bay oil spill (2007) and the BP Horizon Gulf of Mexico oil spill (2010) amongst others.